DougBurke/sherpa/docs/plots/backends.rst

 does understand (``'black'`` in this case).

-Backends may also accept additional keywords to specify more plotting properties such as the transparancy of an element or an URL that is opened when clicking on an element.
+Backends may also accept additional keywords to specify more plotting properties such as the transparency of an element or an URL that is opened when clicking on an element.
 Those can simply be passed to the Sherpa plotting command, which will pass them through to the plotting backend: